syakirharis25/Visual-Studio-Code/README.md

 <a name="introduction"></a>
 ## 1. Introduction.
 <img src="windows-10.png" height="150">
 Visual Studio Code is a source-code editor developed by Microsoft for Windows, Linux and macOS.
 It includes support for debugging, embedded Git control and GitHub, syntax highlighting, intelligent code completion, snippets, and code refactoring.
 It is highly customizable, allowing users to change the theme, keyboard shortcuts, preferences, and install extensions that add additional functionality.
 The source code is free and open source and released under the permissive MIT License.
-The compiled binaries are freeware and free for private or commercial use.
+The compiled binaries are freeware and free for private or commercial use. <br /><br />

 Visual Studio Code is based on Electron, a framework which is used to develop Node.js applications for the desktop running on the Blink layout engine.
 Although it uses the Electron framework, the software does not use Atom and instead employs the same editor component (codenamed "Monaco") used in Azure DevOps (formerly called Visual Studio Online and Visual Studio Team Services).